angular/angular/aio/content/guide/http.md

 * Something could go wrong on the client-side such as a network error that prevents the request from completing successfully or an exception thrown in an RxJS operator.
 These errors have `status` set to `0` and the `error` property contains a `ProgressEvent` object, whose `type` might provide further information.

-* The server took too long to respond.
-The timeout can be passed in as an optional parameter with the request object or the `HttpClient`'s request methods.
+* The server took too long to respond, but only when a timeout value has been passed in as an optional parameter with the request object or the `HttpClient`'s request methods.

 `HttpClient` captures all three kinds of errors in its `HttpErrorResponse`.
 You can inspect that response to identify the error's cause.